 An analog input is provided at the rear panel to allow analog programming of load current using a function or arbitrary waveform generator.
 This allows any current profile within the performance envelope of the DC load to be used for perform dynamic load testing beyond the built in dynamic CC mode.

-Note: This mode is supported in Constant Current mode only.
+Note: This mode is supported in Constant Current (CC) and Constant Power (CP) modes only.

-3.5 Product Features
+3.6 Product Features

 The following key characteristics apply to all 5L Series models.